Improved Text Classification via Contrastive Adversarial Training: Related Work

 \subsection{Contrastive Learning}

 Recent advances in self-supervised contrastive learning, such as MoCo \cite{He+20} and SimCLR \cite{Chen+2020} have bridged the gap in performance between self-supervised learning and fully-supervised methods on the ImageNet \cite{Deng+09} dataset.
 Several works have successfully applied this representation learning paradigm to various NLP tasks.

-A key component in contrastive learning is how to create positive pairs. \cite{fang2020cert} uses back-translation to generate another view of the original English data. \cite{Wu+CLEAR-20} applies word and span deletion, reordering, and substitution. \cite{meng2021cocolm} uses sequence cropping and masked sequence from an auxiliary Transformer. \cite{Gunel+ICLR-21} treats training examples of the same class as positive pairs and performs supervised contrastive learning \cite{Khosla-NIPS-20}. \cite{Gao+SimCSE-21} uses different dropout masks on the same data to generate positive pairs.
+A key component in contrastive learning is how to create positive pairs. \cite{fang2020cert} uses back-translation to generate another view of the original English data. \citet{Wu+CLEAR-20} apply word and span deletion, reordering, and substitution. \citet{meng2021cocolm} use sequence cropping and masked sequence from an auxiliary Transformer. \citet{Giorgi+DeCLUTR-ACL-21} use nearby text spans in a document as positive pairs. \citet{Gunel+ICLR-21} treat training examples of the same class as positive pairs and performs supervised contrastive learning \cite{Khosla-NIPS-20}. \citet{Gao+SimCSE-21} use different dropout masks on the same batch data to generate positive pairs.
 As a supervised alternative, they leverage NLI datasets~\cite{bowman-etal-2015-large, Williams+18} and treat premises and their corresponding hypotheses as positive pairs and contradictions as hard negatives.

 In our work, we treat an original example, and its adversarial example as a positive pair, and a contrastive loss is used as an additional regularizer during fine-tuning.
-For multilingual NLP, \cite{Chi+20,pan-2021-multilingual,Wei+20} leverage parallel data and perform contrastive learning on parallel sentences for cross-lingual representation learning.
+For multilingual NLP, \citet{Chi+20,pan-2021-multilingual,Wei+20} leverage parallel data and perform contrastive learning on parallel sentences for cross-lingual representation learning.